 Milestone #1: Evolutionary Health, Revolutionary Womanhood

 Of all the things I have ever written in my entire life, I think the synopses on the pages The Mission and The Movement hover near the best and most dear.
 An evolutionary woman is natural.
 She prizes her health and quality above life over all things, and she aspires to give her body the precise nourishment (both psychological and physiological) she needs in order to provide the strongest springboard off of which her radiant individuality and life can spring.
 She is a kickass woman of kickass womanhood, no matter her age, location, situation.
 She prizes health more than anything, and she does so paying attention to and giving her body exactly what it needs.
+(Do you want to be this woman?
+I wrote Sexy by Nature to show you how!)

 Getting some of that word and spirit out into the world, and developing a community thousands strong, of women supporting each other in their radical self-love and refusal to apologize for their natural bodies and health and pride– all I can do is give myself a gentle pat on the back, and an enormous high five to every single one of my readers.
 Especially those of you who are, or who are learning to, walk to the walk.